zhuxiao/asvclr/README.md

    -p STR        prefix of output result files [null] -t INT        number of concurrent work [0].
 0 for the maximal number
-                 of threads in machine --monitor_proc_names STR
+                 of threads in machine --monitor_proc_names_call STR
-                 Process names to be monitored during Canu assemble and BLAT alignment.
-                 These processes may have ultra-high CPU running time under some certain circumstances and should be terminated in advance if they become computation intensive works.
-Note that the process names should be comma-delimited and without blanks: ["overlapInCore,falconsense,blat"] --max_proc_running_minutes INT
+                 Process names to be monitored during BLAT alignment.
+These processes may have ultra-high CPU running time under some certain circumstances and should be terminated in advance if they are computation intensive works.
+                 Note that the process names should be comma-delimited and without blanks:
+                 ["blat"]
+   --max_proc_running_minutes_call INT
-                 Monitored processes will be terminated if their CPU running time exceed INT minutes: [120]
+                 Monitored processes for call will be terminated if their CPU running time exceed INT minutes: [120] --include-decoy
-   --include-decoy
                  include decoy items in result --sample STR  Sample name ["sample"]